LSEG-API-Samples/Example.RDPLibrary.DotNet.RdpRealTimePricing/README.md

 * Go to Debug and click __Start Debugging__ or __Start Without Debugging__.

 Visual Studio will start the IIS Express process and displays the main page for the web application.
-Then you can click Login to input RDP Login or use the local TREP Websocket server.
+Then you can click Login to input RDP Login or use the local TREP WebSocket server.

 __Build and Run the application using .NET Core SDK__